javiortizmol/aws-sso-magic/README.md

     [myprofile]
     proxy_role_name = myrolename
     ```
-2. Execute the following command to select and log the eks cluster: `aws-sso-magic login --eks`
+2. Execute the following command to select and log the eks cluster: `aws-sso-magic login --eks` or if you have configured an aws account as trusted entity having granted to assume roles on the rest of the accounts from there, please execute `aws-sso-magic login` selecting profile (account and role configured as trusted identity) and then execute `aws-sso-magic login --eks --eks-profile env-eks-profile`.
+Eg:
+    ```
+    aws-sso-magic login --profile main-admin
+    aws-sso-magic login --eks --eks-profile qa-admin
+    ```
 3. Please select the EKS cluster or send the cluster name using the flag --cluster.
 Eg: `aws-sso-magic login --eks --cluster myekscluster`
 4. Copy and paste the commands according to your OS.